DevART36/100-days-of-code/log.md

 **Thuoghts** I's super excited for my first project and I almost done it 90%.
 I hope I Can finish the upcoming projects and apply my learnings from the curriculum to get my peronal certificate.
 I learend now about CSS grid dimensions

+### Day 11: January 11, Monday

+**Today's Progress**

+Day 11 of #100DaysOfCode in #freeCodeCamp

+Just finished my first project !
+I applied media query for mobile view & some typography adjustments, I'm so happy :) I will upload this to my github tomorrow because my currently internet is so slow.
+Cheersto me :D https://t.co/gVkj949bR8
+**Thuoghts** I's super excited for my first project and I almost done it 90%.
+I hope I Can finish the upcoming projects and apply my learnings from the curriculum to get my peronal certificate.
+I learend now about CSS grid dimensions